 -STYLE sets the chord type from major, minor, alt, meta and frank.

 -KEY allows you to transpose the Resochord in semitones.
-In STRING mode, only SPREAD and KEY controls are used.
+However, in STRING mode, only SPREAD and KEY controls are used.

 -SPREAD sets the range of frequency affected.

 -In CHORD mode, the 6 combs are tuned according to various chords.
 In STRING mode, the 6 combs are centered around one frequency and can be spread for an intense chorus like effect.
-The DECAY control determines the time the effect is held after the original signal.
+Lastly, the DECAY control determines the time the effect is held after the original signal.

 After determining the base key (in this case C minor) using the KEY and CHORD parameter, we can play around with other parameters like setting the desired amount of DECAY.
-Once done with all of that I will create a new automation lane on the drum loop track and will automate just the KEY parameter in order to create some melody.
+Furthermore, I will create a new automation lane on the drum loop track and will automate just the KEY parameter in order to create some melody.

-In the end here are couple of examples how end result sounds in STRING and CHORD mode, so check them out.
+To conclude, here are a couple of examples how end result sounds in STRING and CHORD mode.
 It’s always good to get the creative juices flowing by converting your Rhythm into a Melody!

 ~ Drum Loop With Resochord / String Mode